RDFLib/pySHACL/README.md

 Where:
 * `data_graph` is an rdflib `Graph` object or file path of the graph to be validated
 * `shacl_graph` is an rdflib `Graph` object or file path or Web URL of the graph containing the SHACL shapes to validate with, or None if the SHACL shapes are included in the data_graph.
 * `ont_graph` is an rdflib `Graph` object or file path or Web URL a graph containing extra ontological information, or None if not required.
+RDFS and OWL definitions from this are used to inoculate the DataGraph.
 * `inference` is a Python string value to indicate whether or not to perform OWL inferencing expansion of the `data_graph` before validation.
 Options are 'rdfs', 'owlrl', 'both', or 'none'.
 The default is 'none'.
 * `abort_on_first` (optional) `bool` value to indicate whether or not the program should abort after encountering the first validation failure or to continue.
 Default is to continue.